woile/woile.github.io/posts/secret-management-for-the-layman/index.md

 sec__decrypt
 ```

 It should decrypt everything in the **right** place.
-So the user is ready to work.
+And the user is ready to work!

 ### Creating a secret for a CI

-One of the cool benefit of this approach, is that we can integrate it with our CI.
+One of the cool benefits of this approach, is that we can integrate it with our CI.

 ```sh
 sec__new-key github